Xoltron5/ATM-Program/README.md

 ATM Program is a program that allows you to choose 4 options, enter a pin, change your pin, show the amount of times the pin was entered correctly or incorrectly and exiting the ATM Program.
 It is a simple program that simulates some features of a ATM.

 This is actually my first ever programming project I have made!
 I made this in year 1 semester 1 in my programming module and I have to say it was quite fun and challenging at the time.
-It's cool to see how much I have progressed since then I decided to keep the code, commenting and spacing exactly the same just for nostalga purposes.
+It's cool to see how much I have progressed since then.
+I decided to keep the code, commenting and spacing exactly the same just for nostalga purposes.
 Absolutely loved this project!

 ## Features